2015cambridge/e2/p1/Readme.md

 ## Notes for instructor

-- I would love to know how to manipulate the index file so it shows the results as color (placeholder images) or HEX colors.
+- I would love to know how to display both the color image and the color name